-Students that were unable to register for Community Service during the online registration period may sign up by e-mailing firstname.lastname@example.org prior to September 16th at 5 pm, or sign-up on the alternate list after Campout during Campout.
+Students who did not register for Community Service during the online registration period may sign up by e-mailing firstname.lastname@example.org prior to September 16th at 5 pm, or sign-up on the alternate list after Campout during Campout.
 Students who sign up after registration has ended on Sunday, September 11th, 2016 will be assigned a project on a first-come, first-served basis.

-The Community Service Sub-Committee Chair will have sites and descriptions of the projects on the Men’s Basketball Campout Committee Website one week prior to registration.
+The Community Service Sub-Committee Chairs will have sites and descriptions of the projects on the Men’s Basketball Campout Committee Website one week prior to registration.
 Any questions regarding the Community Service Projects or other Community Service matters can be directed to email@example.com.

 Participation in Community Service and Random Attendance Checks